 Only follow the steps below for the type of infestation you have.
 I.e. Common Furniture Beetle, Deathwatch Beetle or Longhorn Beetle.
 Ignore all steps that do NOT match your type of infestation.

 Indicated by exit holes 1-2mm across.
 Frass will be very fine.

-Spray solution onto wood, giving a thorough coating.
+Spray the solution onto wood, giving a thorough coating.
 Pre-made solutions often come with a sprayer attachment.
 Leave to dry.

-Spray a second coating when first is dry, usually after a couple of hours, but check the manufacturer’s instructions to be sure.
+Spray a second coating when the first is dry, usually after a couple of hours, but check the manufacturer’s instructions to be sure.